Julow/Unexpected-Keyboard/doc/Possible-key-values.md

 `capslock`  | Actives and locks Shift

 ## Special keys
 These keys are sent to apps, which are free to ignore them.
-The keyboard do not perform editing in response to these keys.
+The keyboard does not perform editing in response to these keys.

 `esc`, `enter`,
 `up`, `right`,